 OHSU Library Poetry Contest

 The OHSU Library invites submissions for the OHSU Poetry Contest!
 We invite OHSU students, staff, faculty, alumni and volunteers to submit up to two original, unpublished poems.
-The deadline for submissions is Monday, March 3rd, 2020 at 8 am Pacific Time.
+The deadline for submissions was Tuesday, March 3rd, 2020 at 8 am Pacific Time.
+Thank you to all of the OHSU community members who submitted their poems to the OHSU Poetry Contest for judging.

 Poems will be judged by a group of OHSU authors who will consider the following aspects in selecting the three winning poems: